dillan-py/pihole-dnscrypt-tailscape/README.md

 ### What You Actually Experience

-You just open YouTube, Spotify, email…
+You just open Github, Spotify, Google…
 - No ads
 - No trackers
 - No DNS spoofing or silent redirections